WordPress Tutorials, Tips, and Resources to Help Grow Your Business

 Across the globe, mobile devices dominate total minutes spent online.

 According to comScore, smartphones were responsible for 80 percent of internet usage growth between June 2013 and June 2016.

 It doesn’t make any sense if you still ask whether mobile marketing is important, because we know it is!

-With WPForms, every form you create is responsive, mobile friendly.
+With WPForms, every form you create is responsive and mobile friendly.
 That means your forms look beautiful on all devices.

-Let’s dive into the tips on boosting conversion rate with truly mobile-friendly forms.
+So, let’s dive into some tips for boosting conversion rates with truly mobile-friendly forms.

 1. Choose the Right Input Types

 You might already know that reducing the number of form fields can encourage more people to submit your form.
 The shorter the form, the easier it is for your visitors to fill it out.

 That said, sometimes reducing the number of form fields can result in poor lead quality.
 That’s because generating high-quality leads require gathering more than just name and email address.